jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     AssertionError: '-398812 days, 16:44:00' != '398811 days, 7:16:00'
     AssertionError: '-1209690 days, 0:49:00' != '1209689 days, 23:11:00'

-  the ``duration`` :ref:`function<functions>` returns negative timestamps but the test expects positive timestamps, and the negative days all look like they are one number off from the expectation aside from the negative symbol
+  the ``duration`` :ref:`function<functions>` returns negative timestamps but the test expects positive timestamps, and the negative days all look like they are one number off from the expectation

 * I switch ``wake_time`` and ``sleep_time`` in the `return statement`_